dbrant/ftape/README.md

 # ftape

-This is a copy of the last official release of the `ftape` driver (version 4.04a) by Claus-Justus Heine et al, with some of my (Dmitry Brant) own tweaks for getting it to compile and run on CentOS 3.5.
+This is a continuation of the development of the `ftape` driver, originally by Claus-Justus Heine et al, with some of my (Dmitry Brant) own tweaks and modernizations for getting it to compile and run on modern Linux kernels (version 6.8.0 in 2025).

-DISCLAIMER: I am not a kernel developer, and I barely stumbled through getting this driver to compile and make it work the way I needed.
-In case anyone wants to learn from my mistakes (and in the spirit of GPL) I'm making this code and my changes available, but don't judge me for the horrible jury-rigging I did to make it work.
+TLDR: It absolutely works! (*on my system running Xubuntu 24.04 (64-bit!))
+However, there is still a lot of testing to be done, and therefore there may still be bugs related to the modernization effort.
+For my previous work getting the completely original (unmodified) driver to work with CentOS 3.5 (with kernel version 2.4.21), refer to the `centos35` branch of this repo, and the README therein.

 ## The story so far